ejd79/ems-frontend/README.md

 - Change Page title dynamically (EmployeeComponent support both Add and Update)
 - Test above changes

-# Connect to Get Employee REST API in order to Update one Employee
+# Connect to Get Employee REST API
 - In EmployeeService, write a code to call Get Employee REST API using Axios
 - Use useEffect hook to populate the employee data in the form for update
+- Test above changes

+# Update Employee Rest API
+- In EmployeeService write a code to call Update Employee REST API using axios
+- Change EmployeeComponent.saveOrUpdateEmployee() method to perform both Add and Update employee operations
 - Test above changes